Have you ever looked at someone and said “Oh boy. That person has a big head!” I know I have and I’m sure others have said the same about my head too.

 There are between 44 and 71 recognized cat breeds in the world.
 This gives rise to an amazing amount of variety and uniqueness within the cat world.

-Some cat breeds can lie on the extreme end of the spectrum while for some it can be difficult to even tell them apart.
+Some cat breeds can lie on the end of the spectrum while for some it can be difficult to even tell them apart.

 But when it comes to cats with a smaller head size, these cat breeds tend to stand out.